csfeeser/k8s/helm_extension.md

 #### Step 6: Install the custom chart

 We don't need the other templates, so let's delete them.
+(Alternatively, we could tell Helm to ignore them in the `myapp/.helmignore` file)

 `student@bchd:~$` `rm ~/myapp/templates/hpa.yaml && rm ~/myapp/templates/ingress.yaml && rm ~/myapp/templates/serviceaccount.yaml`